coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-redemption.md

 > ⚠️ **Note:** You will not be able to redeem or redelegate staked BTC until the designated timelock has expired.

 ## Steps to Redeem Expired Timelock BTC
 After the timelock period for BTC has expired, users are eligible to redeem or redelegate their delegated Bitcoin assets.
-You must use the same Ledger wallet address used for staking BTC to redeem your BTC after the timelock expiry.
+You must use the same Ledger wallet Bitcoin address used for staking BTC to redeem your BTC after the timelock expiry.

 ### Step #1: Connect Core Wallet to the Staking Website
 1. Connect your Core Mainnet wallet to the Core BTC Staking website.
-Remember to use the same wallet that you had used at the time of staking BTC.
+Remember to use the same Bitoin address and wallet that you had used at the time of staking BTC.
 Click on the "**Connect**" button in the top right corner of the website.

 <p align="center" style={{zoom:"80%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/connect-core-wallet.png)